 A new Pharaoh had come to town, we learn in verse 8.
-This was not only a new Pharaoh, he also "knew not Joseph."
+This was not only a new Pharaoh, he also "did not know Joseph."
 And his administration wasn't planning to honor the understanding that a previous government had had with Joseph's family.

-II.
-In the US, when a new president is elected, the media watches the president's first hundred days very closely.
+11. In the US, when a new president is elected, the media watches the president's first hundred days very closely.
 Why is that?